dr-jonathan-robinson/dius/README.md

 ![Training history](training_history.png)

-The Mean Absolute Error (MAE) on test data was **19.23** although this will vary with each model build due to the random initialisation of the model weights.
+The Mean Absolute Error (MAE) on test data was **16.1** although this will vary with each model build due to the random initialisation of the model weights.
 A feature significance analysis was also performed using the `SHAP` library.
 The showed that the feature `X10` was the most significant.
 It is noted that `X10` is the only categorical feature. `X8` was the most significant numeric feature, while `X1` was the least significant numeric feature, hardly making any contribution.
+It is noted that with different model builds and architectures, the feature importance may vary, but `X1` was the least significant feature in all cases tested.

 ![SHAP values summary](shap_summary.png)